Dealing with jaundice in newborns

 Timing is also helpful to recognize and diagnose:

-Consult your doctor ASAP when your baby is extremely sleepy, barely
+Consult your pediatrician ASAP when your baby is extremely sleepy, barely

 arouses to drink, feeds very little, has a high-pitched cry, has a